Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 06.23.33 UTC
+- WIB: Kamis, 16 Oktober 2025 09.00.55 UTC
-- WITA: Kamis, 16 Oktober 2025 07.23.33 UTC
+- WITA: Kamis, 16 Oktober 2025 10.00.55 UTC
-- WIT: Kamis, 16 Oktober 2025 08.23.33 UTC
+- WIT: Kamis, 16 Oktober 2025 11.00.55 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational